matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     Where the parent space also claims a parent, clients can recursively peek into the grandparent space, and so on.

+    Note that each room can only declare a single parent.
+This could be extended in future to declare additional parents, but more investigation into appropriate semantics is needed.

 This structure means that rooms can end up with multiple parents.
 This implies that the room will appear multiple times in the room list hierarchy.